syncthing/docs/users/faq-parts/troubleshooting.rst

 Syncthing logs to stdout by default.
 On Windows Syncthing by default also creates ``syncthing.log`` in Syncthing's home directory (run ``syncthing --paths`` to see where that is).
 The command line option ``--logfile`` can be used to specify a user-defined logfile.
+If you only have access to a running instance's GUI, check under the `Actions` - `About` menu item to see the used paths.

 If you're running a process manager like systemd, check there.
 If you're using a GUI wrapper integration, it may keep the logs for you.